Zeke-OS/zeke/doc/new/rcu.md

   - `rcu_reclaim_list[2]` contains a list of callbacks per state to old the versions of the resources.

-In the following description we assume that the
-<span data-acronym-label="rcu" data-acronym-form="singular+abbrv">rcu</span>
-is in the same state as initially but it has already ran an undefined number of iterations, therefore \(\mathtt{clk} = 0\).
+In the following description we assume that the RCU is in the same state as initially but it has already ran an undefined number of iterations, therefore \(\mathtt{clk} = 0\).